Grandma’s Gingersnap Cookies

 9. Remove from oven and cool for 2 minutes on cookie sheet, then transfer immediately to cooling rack.

-We feel the best variation for gingersnap cookies is to dip half of the cookie in white chocolate or drizzle it on top.
+You can dip half of the cookie in white or dark chocolate or drizzle it on top.
 So good and looks good!

-Sandra's top tips for making the best gingersnap cookies recipe
+Sandra’s tips for making the best gingersnap cookies recipe

 • Room temperature butter and eggs for this ginger recipe is a must